trinerye/language_analytics_2024/assignment_2/readme.md

 |----------------|------------|------|--------|
 |weighted average|0.92        |0.92  |0.92    |

-The classification reports reveal that both classifiers perform well on the test data, with an F1-Score of 0.91 for the logistic regression classifier and 0.91 for the neural network classifier.
-Both classifiers are thus well suited for binary classification tasks such as detecting real or fake news.
-However, considering the neural network classifier takes much longer to run without significantly improving the result, the logistic regression classifier is preferred, as it saves time and reduces CO2 emissions. *Read more about this in assignment 5*
+The classification reports reveal that both classifiers perform well on the test data, with an F1-Score of 0.91 for the logistic regression classifier and 0.92 for the neural network classifier.
+Both classifiers are thus well suited for this binary classification task.
+However, since the neural network classifier takes much longer to run without significantly improving the result, the logistic regression classifier is preferred, as it saves time and reduces CO2 emissions. *Read more about this in assignment 5*

 ### Limitations and future improvements